theamiro/myStocks/readme.md

 # myStocks

-First, this was such a cool project, I loved it!

-myStocks is built on Bootstrap 5 https://getbootstrap.com/docs/5.0/getting-started/introduction/ Use the official documentation for Bootstrap 5.

-To make myStocks look the way it does, cutomizations had to be made.
+First, this was such a cool project, I loved it! myStocks is built on Bootstrap 5.
+You can use the official documentation as it has only minor edits to make myStocks look the way it does.
 Here are the significant ones and all the libraries used.

-##Libraries
+## Libraries

 Bootstrap 5 — For CSS Styles and Simple JS
 Popper.js — Dependency for some Bootstrap functions like dropdowns jQuery 3.3.1 — For cool and simple JS